4GeeksAcademy/FranckDomingues-influencer-dashboard-tailwind/README.md

 **Francisco Garcia**

-Civil engineer and AI Engineering student focused on building clear, responsive, and accessible digital experiences.
+Civil engineer, Msc Mobile Computing and AI Engineering student focused on building clear, responsive, and accessible digital experiences.

 Built as part of the **4Geeks Academy AI Engineering program**.